 ACC 342.
-MANAGERIAL ACCOUNTING.
-The development and use of accounting data in managerial decision-making, planning and control.
+MANAGERIAL ACCOUNTING The development and use of accounting data in managerial decision-making, planning and control.
 Topics include job, process and standard cost systems; cost-volume-profit analysis; differential and incremental analysis; contribution margin analysis; and capital budgeting.
-Prerequisites: Two degree-credit courses in MAT, ACC 122.
+Prerequisites: Two degree-credit courses in MAT, ACC 202.
+(AR).
+3 credits

 ACC 440-441.
-COST ACCOUNTING.
+COST ACCOUNTING I-II.
 A comprehensive study of the principles and practices of cost accounting.
 Emphasis is placed on the role of cost in managerial decision-making, planning and control.
 Topics include: determination and analysis of material, labor and overhead costs; cost allocation procedures; joint product and by-product costing; job order and process cost systems; the use of flexible budgets, responsibility accounting, standard costs and variance analysis in cost control; the application of distribution-cost analysis, cost-volume-profit analysis, differential and incremental cost analysis, and capital budgeting in cost-based decision-making.
-Prerequisites: Two degree-credit courses in MAT, ACC 122.
+Prerequisites: Two degree-credit courses in MAT, ACC 202.
+ACC 440 (F).
+ACC 441 (S).
+3-3 credits

 ACC 442.
 AUDITING Fundamental principles, standards and working procedures of auditing; duties, responsibilities and ethics of the auditor; interpretation of financial statements, legal requirements and audit reports.
-Prerequisites: Two degree-credit courses in MAT, ACC 222.
+Prerequisites: Two degree-credit courses in MAT, ACC 302.
+(F).
+3 credits

 ACC 443.
-ADVANCED ACCOUNTING.
-A study of the theory and application of accounting for branch operations, foreign operations, expansion by subsidiary companies, and various forms of consolidated statements.
+ADVANCED ACCOUNTING A study of the theory and application of accounting for branch operations, foreign operations, expansion by subsidiary companies, and various forms of consolidated statements.
 Also included are accounting for partnership formation; changes and liquidation; and accounting for estates and trusts.
-Prerequisites: Two degree-credit courses in MAT, ACC 222.
+Prerequisites: Two degree-credit courses in MAT, ACC 302.
+(S).
+3 credits

 ACC 444.
 CPA REVIEW.
 A comprehensive review of generally accepted accounting principles and underlying postulates to prepare a qualified candidate to sit for the Uniform CPA Examination.
 Topics covered include: (1) Standards of auditing practice.
 (2) Uses and limitations of accounting data.
 (3) Business organization and operation.
 (4) Ethical standards.
 (5) Mathematics and statistics as used in accounting.
 (6) Principles of tax accounting.
 Prerequisites: Two degree-credit courses in MAT, 24 credits in ACC.
-3 credits
+(AR).

 ACC 445.
 ACCOUNTING SEMINAR.
 An introduction to current controversies and unsolved problems in accounting.
 The course includes recent and historical views presented in the leading accounting and business periodicals.
 Prerequisite: ACC 443 or 24 credits in ACC.
+(AR).
+3 credits